24th Infantry Regiment (United States): Pre-World War I and the Houston Riot

 During the nadir of American race relations and just months after America's entry into World War I, the soldiers of this historic all-black unit had been dispatched to guard the construction of Camp Logan, a military facility in Harris County, where they met animosity from local white civilians.
-When white police beat and arrested a black private who tried to intervene during a violent, daytime arrest of a black washer woman, the woman, Sarah Travers, and the soldier, Pvt Alonso Edwards, were jailed.
+When white police beat and arrested a black private who tried to intervene during the violent daytime arrest of a black washer woman, the woman, Sarah Travers, and the soldier, Pvt Alonso Edwards, were jailed.
 A black corporal sent to inquire after the private, was pistol-whipped, chased and shot at, before being dragged out from under a bed and arrested.
 After untrue rumors of the corporal's murder spread to other soldiers, hostility boiled over.

-The Houston Riot was a mutiny by 156 black soldiers of the 24th Infantry; it has been called the Camp Logan Riots.
+The Houston Riot of 1917 was an alleged mutiny by 156 black soldiers of the 24th Infantry; it has been called the Camp Logan Riots.
 Sergeant Vida Henry of I Company, 3rd Battalion led about 150 black soldiers in a two-hour march on Houston because they had suffered racial discrimination in the city.
 The soldiers were met by local policemen and a great crowd of Houston residents, who had armed themselves.
 When the soldiers killed Captain J. W. Mattes of the Illinois National Guard (after mistaking him for a local policeman), the battalion fell into disarray.
 In their two-hour march on the city, the battalion killed 15 whites, some armed, including four policemen, a white child and seriously wounded 12 others, one of whom, a policeman, subsequently died.
 Five black soldiers were killed.
 Two were accidentally shot by their own men, one in camp and the other on San Felipe Street.
 The rioters were tried at three courts-martial.
 Nineteen men were executed by hanging, and 63 were given life sentences.
+On November 13, 2023, the Army set aside the convictions of the 110 soldiers.
+"After a thorough review, the Board has found that these Soldiers were wrongly treated because of their race and were not given fair trials," said Secretary of the Army Christine Wormuth.
+"By setting aside their convictions and granting honorable discharges, the Army is acknowledging past mistakes and setting the record straight.”